top of page

 The experience of Abhyanga brings the wisdom of the Ayurvedic sages into our lives.
 Oiling one's limbs with warm medicated oils (we used sesame oil in the class and gave samples to participants) is a therapeutic practice that relieves stress and pain in certain arthritic conditions.
 Like anything else in Ayurveda, this is not a panacea for all conditions and should not be done without the recommendation of a certified Ayurvedic practitioner.
 In the class, students learned to do padabhyanga (oil massage of the feet).
 This is particularly helpful for those struggling with sleep.

-Insights and Gratitude:
+Insights and Gratitude

 The culmination of our efforts was met with overwhelming praise and gratitude from students, who expressed profound insights and newfound appreciation for Ayurveda's transformative potential.